amoh-godwin/Articulae/mds/educative/user_inputs/buttons.md

 Lets see these events signals in action.

 - Handling `pressAndHold` and `doubleClicked` signals.
-When a button is pressed down for more that a second a pressAndHold signal is emitted.
-Also when it is double clicked is less than a second a doubleClicked signal is emitted.
+When a `Button` is pressed down for more that a second a `pressAndHold` signal is emitted.
+Also when it is double clicked is less than a second a `doubleClicked` signal is emitted.
 Lets see how to handle these two signals.
-Take a look at the code below we have implement
+Take a look at the code below we have implement [text]

 `code2.txt`

-- Handling `pressed` and `released` events
+- Handling `pressed` and `released` events.
+When a `Button` is held down, before its released the `pressed` signal is emitted, and when the button is let go as in it has been released the `released` signal is emitted.
+Lets see how we handle these two signals also.
+See line [text] of the code below.

 `code3.txt`

 ## Event properties

 Whereas there is no signal for the hover event, it makes up for it with the `hovered` property.
 We believe that this property is efficient in responding to hover events.
-There is also a property for the `pressed` event, this is so you can do the styling of the button to indicate that it has been pressed.
+There is also a property for the `pressed` event, this is so you can do the styling of the `Button` to indicate that it has been pressed.

 `code4.txt`

-A `Button` can be disabled, meaning it will not respond to any event except that the `hovered` property will still respond to hovering.
+A `Button` can be disabled, meaning it will not respond to any event except that the `hovered` property will still respond to hovering events.
+We do this by setting `enabled` to `false`.
+See **line 24** of the code below.

 `code5.txt`

 If you do not wish for it to respond to hover events turn the visibility off completely, with `visible: false`.
-This way the button itself will not be visible.
+This way the `Button` itself will not be visible.

-The customization of a `Button` will be studied in a later lesson